-In November 2013, the City began to receive geothermal energy output from the Wild Rose Geothermal (aka Don A. Campbell) Project, located in Mineral County, Nevada.
-The term of this agreement is 20 years.
-This is a geothermal power generating facility with a generating nameplate capacity of 25 MW and a projected capacity of 16.2 MW.
-The City and the City of Los Angeles are project participants.
-The City contracted to purchase approximately 15.380% (3.845 MW).
+In November 2013, the City began to receive geothermal ener output from the Wild Rose Geothermal (aka Don A. Campbell) Proje located in Mineral County, Nevada.
+The term of this agreement is years.
+This is a geothermal power generating facility with a generat nameplate capacity of 25 MW and a projected capacity of 16.2 M The City and the City of Los Angeles are project participants.
+T City contracted to purchase approximately 15.380% (3.845 MW